Frequently asked questions

 Is there food onsite?

-We will try to have some snacks and food onsite so bring some cash to enjoy.
+There is no food onsite for purchase other than vending machines.
 There are restaurants nearby, but bring snacks and a lunch if you prefer to stay onsite for the festival.

 Can I pay onsite?